 Academic journals foster the progress of science by publishing new research findings.
 However, there are thousands of scientific journals in publication and their quality differs.
-Therefore institutions, authors, readers and librarians need a reliable guideline to choose the right journals to read, cite and stock in libraries.
+Therefore institutions, authors, readers and librarians need a reliable guideline to choose the right international journals to read, cite and stock in libraries.

 The pandemic has created severe challenges for scientists wanting to share their research findings, especially Covid-19 researchers.
-Journals have stepped up to the plate by processing manuscripts as fast as possible, encouraging their peer reviewers to work quickly and creating new pools of scientists to prioritise coronavirus research, many making this research free to read.
+Scholarly journals have stepped up to the plate by processing manuscripts as fast as possible, encouraging their peer reviewers to work quickly and creating new pools of scientists to prioritise coronavirus research, many making this research free to read.
 This has led to a rise in popularity of Open Access publishing models.
 Again, the quality of Open Access journals varies, so it is even more imperative to ensure the high ranking of a journal and avoid poor quality publications by predatory publishers.

-The Impact Factor (IF) is the oldest, most renowned and extensively used citation metrics, which assess a journal’s importance and relevance to the scientific community.
+The Impact Factor (IF) is the oldest, most renowned and extensively used citation metrics, which assess an academic journal’s importance and relevance to the scientific community.
 IF is calculated by Clarivate Analytics and essentially measures how often articles in a journal are cited.
 The more the articles are cited, the higher the Impact Factor.
-In practical terms, the Impact Factor reflects the quality of a journal and its popularity measured by the number of cited articles, which accounts for the reputation the publication has among the scientific community.
+In practical terms, the Impact Factor reflects the quality of a scholarly journal and its popularity measured by the number of cited articles, which accounts for the reputation the publication has among the scientific community.

 In June each year, the Web of Science Group, part of Clarivate Analytics, releases the annual Journal Citation Report (JCR).
 The JRC compiles citation-based journal metrics, which disclose the performance of scientific journals, in terms of their value within the academic community and their potential to communicate research findings to the largest audiences.
-This enables researchers, publishers, editors, librarians and funders to make confident decisions on which publications to consider stocking in the institutional libraries, which publications to cite or where to publish their manuscripts.
+This enables scholarly researchers, publishers, editors, librarians and funders to make confident decisions on which academic publications to consider stocking in the institutional libraries, which publications to cite or where to publish their manuscripts.
 Compiled by an international team of experts, this year’s JRC includes all the journal titles that have obtained the IF 2019.

 The 2020 JRC includes over 12,000 journals, comprising 1600 open-access journals, from 83 countries across the world, spanning 236 research categories in sciences and social sciences.
 New additions include 351 journals, of which 178 are fully Open Access .
 Journals are reviewed every year and titles that do not meet the required high standards are suppressed.

-If you choose to publish your journal with us, our Abstracting and Indexing (A&I) specialists will help you get and increase your journal’s Impact Factor by:
+If you choose to publish your journal with us, our Abstracting and Indexing (A&I) specialists will help you get and increase your academic journal’s Impact Factor by: